 Here’s a direct quote from one of our students’ parents: “These online sessions are helping my child with social contact outside of the immediate family, a much-needed routine, and confidence that they can get through online schooling.
 Thank you!”

-We know that COVID-19 is drastically changing people’s lives, so we’ve set up a FAQ page to help parents make sense of everything.
+We know that COVID-19 has drastically changed people’s lives, so we’ve set up a FAQ page to help parents make sense of everything.
 This page will answer all of your questions about schooling in the near future as well as the best ways to tackle your to-do list.
 You can view the FAQ page here.

-If you would like to continue learning about the many benefits of online tutoring, check out this webpage for more information.
+If you would like to continue learning about the many benefits of online tutoring, check out our online tutoring page for more information.

 Is there anything else you’d like to know about online tutoring and the current state of schools?
 Make sure to contact us.
 We’d love to hear your thoughts!